ngjunsiang/laymansguide-src/season7/issue083/issue083.md

 The tradeoff is that you have to learn another language, and use it regularly enough to understand the ins and outs.
 This is why every big corporation has a data team that can do this!

 **Issue summary:** Structured Query Language (SQL) is a computer language for managing data in databases.
 It has keywords and keyphrases that let you filter rows and columns, group and order data, perform basic arithmetic on data, and more.
-It is complex and powerful, but astute and efficient requires specialised training.
+It is complex and powerful, but using it in an astute and efficient manner requires specialised training.

 ## What I’ll be covering next